aab64/aab64.github.io/_posts/2021-07-01-PyCatKin-released.md

 <p align="justify">

-  The Python Catalysis Kinetics (PyCatKin) toolset is an object-oriented Python package to perform kinetics calculations including microkinetic modelling and energy span analysis.
+ The Python Catalysis Kinetics (<a href="https://github.com/aab64/PyCatKin">PyCatKin</a>) toolset is an object-oriented Python package to perform kinetics calculations including microkinetic modelling and energy span analysis.
   <br/>
   <br/>